heycalmdown/navigate-cursor-history/README.md

 ### Commands

-- Cursor Position: Go back
+- Navigate Cursor History: Go back
-- Cursor Position: Go forward
+- Navigate Cursor History: Go forward

 You can set hotkeys for the commands. `^-` for the backward and `^=` for the forward.